The Story of the Statuette

 The body of the statuette is cast in 22 karat gold, reflecting the glamour and prestige of the AACTA Awards.

-The new statuette will make its debut at the inaugural AACTA Awards in January 2012.
+The new statuette made its debut at the inaugural AACTA Awards in January 2012.